Skip to content ↓

 Appointments

-Parents should make every effort to ensure these appointments (including medical or dental appointments) are made outside academy hours (including medical and dental appointments).
+Parents should make every effort to ensure appointments (including medical or dental appointments) are made outside academy.

 Where it cannot be avoided, children should attend their academy for as much of that day as possible.
 Parents/ carers must inform the academy in advance of the appointment.
 It is imperative that learners are not absent for more time than is necessary to attend the appointment.